-4. The Company has accounted for Principal amount of Rs.
-35,586 lakhs, Accrued Interest of Rs.16,752 lakhs and Disputed Liability of Rs.14,933 lakhs (which include Rs.
-14,881 lakhs in respect of loans from banks and financial institutions and Rs.
-52 lakhs in respect of salaries - refer note no. 16 of the standalone financial statements) in its books of account as total outstanding to banks and financial institution as on 31st March, 2021.
-Pending confirmation and correspondence, the outstanding balance and status of demand raised by the respective banks and financial institutions has not been verified by us.
-Further, penal interest on default on payment to banks and financial institution has not been provided for in the books of account of the Company.
+2. The Company has accounted for Principal of Rs.
+34,495 Lakhs, Accrued Interest of Rs.
+8,230 Lakhs and Disputed Liability of Rs.16,574 in its books of account as total outstanding to banks and financial institutions as on 31st March, 2022.
+All the banks and financial institutions have declared the outstanding loan accounts of the Company as Non-Performing Accounts (NPA) in the earlier years.
+Pending confirmation and correspondence, the outstanding balance and status of demand raised by the respective banks and financial institutions could not be verified by us.
+Further, penal interest on default on the payment to banks and financial institutions has neither been ascertained nor provided for in the books of account of the Company.
+(Refer to notes no. 13 (i) (b) and (c) and note no. 14(i) of the standalone financial statements)